 Paul McCulley is back.

 Pimco's new chief economist is Paul McCulley, back for his third stint at the firm that he previously left in 1992, returned to in 1999, and left again in 2010.
 So he knows what the culture is like and also will fit right in; last time he was there he "was known for a whimsical style in his commentaries that included imaginary question-and-answer sessions with his pet rabbit Morgan le Fay."
-Known for a whimsical style in his commentaries at a place that also published Bill Gross's commentaries!
+Known for a whimsical style in his commentaries at a place that also published is back!
 (Later he was known for his hair, which was glorious but is now "back to acceptable corporate standards.")
 Alas the Bloomberg News article is less clear about whether Morgan le Fay got her own offer to return to Pimco and, given the fact that she featured in monthly commentaries at least as early as 2000, and the average life expectancy of rabbits, I fear she will not be coming back as chief rabbit to the chief economist.

 You know a speech about "inclusive capitalism" will be inclusive when it starts by thanking Lady Lynn de Rothschild and the Prince of Wales, but to be fair Christine Lagarde gets to Marx by the fifth paragraph.
 She is unhappy with banks, calling them "more extractive than inclusive" -- to a hereditary prince, remember -- and citing an implicit too-big-to-fail subsidy, even now, of "about $70 billion in the US, and up to $300 billion in the Euro Area."
 She also wants to improve culture at the banks, by asking them to look at their telos: